 What is financial reporting?

-Financial reporting is the most objective way to assess a company’s financial health.
-In general, financial reporting provides information about revenue, expenses, profits, cash flow, and the health of your balance sheet.
+Financial reporting is an objective way to assess a company’s financial health and company financials.
+In general, financial reporting provides information about your business’s revenue, expenses, profits, cash flow, and profitability.

-Financial reporting uses financial statements like income statements, balance sheets, and cash flow statements to disclose financial information to internal and external stakeholders.
-Business owners may generate financial reports quarterly or annually.
+This type of reporting uses financial statements to disclose financial information to internal and external stakeholders.
+Business owners may decide to generate financial reports quarterly or annually.

 1. Balance sheet